Bookworm-project/BookwormDB/README.md

 #### Required Files 3: Metadata about the metadata.

-Now create a file in the `files/metadata/` folder called `field_descriptions.json` which is used to define the type of variable for each variable in `jsoncatalog.txt`.
+Now create a file in the `field_descriptions.json` which is used to define the type of variable for each variable in `jsoncatalog.txt`.

 Currently, you **do** have to include a `searchstring` definition in this, but **should not** include a filename definition.

-> For the Congress demo, copy the following JSON object into `files/metadata/field_descriptions.json`:
+> For the Congress demo, copy the following JSON object into `field_descriptions.json`:

 > ```json
 > [